makinacorpus/DbToolsBundle/docs/content/index.md

 ## Enjoy full integration with Symfony & Laravel

-*DbToolsBundle* provides a bundle for Symfony and an experimental bridge for Laravel.
-These integrations let you use the library with zero configuration after you installed the package.
+*DbToolsBundle* provides a bundle for Symfony and an experimental package for Laravel.
+These integrations include autoconfiguration of database connection.

 ![](/symfony-laravel.svg)